Uber Eats: Food and Grocery

 🔍 Key Features Breakdown

-• Precision Real-Time Tracking: Utilizing high-accuracy GPS mapping, the app provides live updates on the delivery partner’s location and estimated arrival time, reducing user anxiety regarding order status.
+• Precision Real-Time Tracking: Utilizing proprietary mapping technology, the app provides a live visual of the courier’s progress, offering transparency and reducing user anxiety regarding arrival times.

 🎨 User Experience & Design